bartbutenaers/node-red-contrib-ui-svg/README.md

    ```
    The advantage is that the image stays available (even when it is deleted from the file system), but the size of the Node-RED flow file size will increase dramatic!

-3. In the SVG Source tabsheet you can use a local image file, which needs to exist (in the directory specified on the 'Settings' tabsheet) on the system where your Node-RED instance is running:
+3. In the SVG Source tab sheet you can use a local image file, which needs to exist (in the directory specified on the 'Settings' tab sheet) on the system where your Node-RED instance is running:
    ```
    <image xlink:href="xlink:href="file://some_local_file_name"\>
    ```
-   Since both DrawSvg and the Node-RED dashboard cannot access this local path, this node will automatically convert the image  to a base64 encoded url.
-That way DrawSvg and the dasbhoard can both display the image, and in the flow file only the local path is being stored.
-The disadvantage is that you have to enter the path manually in the SVG Source tabsheet.
+   Since both DrawSvg and the Node-RED dashboard cannot access this local path, this node will automatically convert the image to a base64 encoded URL.
+That way DrawSvg and the dashboard can both display the image, and in the flow file only the local path is being stored.
+The disadvantage is that you must enter the path manually in the SVG Source tab sheet.

 Remark: it is ***not*** possible to select local files in DrawSvg.
 See [issue](https://github.com/bartbutenaers/node-red-contrib-ui-svg/issues/35).

 ## Troubleshooting
 Some tips and tricks to solve known problems:

-1. When all shapes of the original drawing have disappeared, and have received the same color as the dashboard theme:
+1. When all shapes of the original drawing have disappeared, and have received the same colour as the dashboard theme:

    ![Dashboard color](https://user-images.githubusercontent.com/14224149/79540632-c2c7c100-8088-11ea-9ba7-6c5dd4f0a842.png)

-   + Seems this is not the case with DrawSvg drawings, since DrawSvg sets the fill color as a ```style``` attribute (e.g. <element style="fill:red" ... />).
+   + Seems this is not the case with DrawSvg drawings, since DrawSvg sets the fill colour as a ```style``` attribute (e.g. <element style="fill:red" ... />).
-   + But some third party editors use the ```fill``` attribute fill (e.g. <element fill="red" ... />), which seems to be overwritten by the dashboard theme color.
+   + But some third-party editors use the ```fill``` attribute fill (e.g. <element fill="red" ... />), which seems to be overwritten by the dashboard theme colour.
 Until we find a solution, you will have to change this manually ...

-2. Some basic input messages validation has been added on the server-side, and validation errors will be showed in the debug sidepanel.
+2. Some basic input messages validation has been added on the server-side, and validation errors will be showed in the debug side-panel.

 3. See the [DrawSvg](#show-browser-errors-on-the-server) how to show client-side errors in your Node-RED debug panel.

-   Remark: when N drawings are visible at the moment (e.g. running in N dashboards simultaneously), then N duplicate messages will be displayed (where N can be 0 is no dashboards are open...).
+   Remark: when N drawings are visible now (e.g. running in N dashboards simultaneously), then N duplicate messages will be displayed (where N can be 0 is no dashboards are open...).